jaimeyu/godruid/README.md

     	2. bindPort: the port for the ADH-Gather gRPC Service.
   	4. StartupArgs
     	1. adminDB: type of datastore to use for Admin Service.
 (0=InMemory, 1=CouchDB)
+		2. tenantDB: type of datastore to use for Tenant Service.
+(0=InMemory, 1=CouchDB)